katzmaria/katzmaria/README.md

 📍 Montreal, Quebec, Canada

 ## About Me
-I am a dedicated software engineering student passionate about creating innovative solutions and exploring new technologies.
-With a strong foundation in data structures, algorithms, and object-oriented programming, I enjoy developing software that enhances user experiences and improves processes.
+I am a dedicated software engineering student passionate about creating innovative solutions and exploring new languages.
+I also enjoy developing software that enhances user experiences and improves processes.

 ---